 What is the Future Simple tense?

-The Future Simple definition is for the tense you can use to talk about actions or things in the future, decisions you make at the moment, actions that will happen, predictions, and promises you make.
+The Future Simple definition sounds like this: it is the tense you can use to talk about actions or things in the future, decisions you make at the moment, actions that will happen, predictions, and promises you make.

 Let’s look at how to use it step-by-step.